mojindri/gpt5/README.md

 > This library is actively being improved and may have breaking changes.
 > Perfect for experimentation, learning, and development projects!
 >
-> **Latest Release**: v0.1.1 - All tests passing, improved documentation, and better error handling!
+> **Latest Release**: v0.2.1 - Leaner networking stack with rustls-only TLS and refreshed deps!

 A comprehensive Rust client library for OpenAI's GPT-5 API with full support for function calling, reasoning capabilities, and type-safe enums.